groff_diff(7) — Linux manual page

 \n[.ps]

-Interpolate type size in scaled points.
+Interpolate the environment's type size in scaled points.

 \n[.psr]

-Interpolate most recently requested type size in scaled
+Interpolate the environment's most recently requested type

 \n[.pvs]

-Interpolate post-vertical line spacing amount.
+Interpolate the environment's post-vertical line spacing

 \n[.rj]